artofhuman/django-pg-upsert/README.md

 in Django settings which sometimes is not possible.

 django-pg-upsert is designed to solve only one problem (depends only from django) and is not a Swiss knife.

-# Status

-This package under development and not release on PyPI